SvenMichaelKlose/tunix/src/bin/lisp/README.md

 # Future extensions

-Numbers from 1 to 255 are pointer-encoded and do not require garbage collection.
+Type array (256 objects maximum).
 Swap tail of call stack with secondary storage.

-Type array (256 objects maximum).

 Compressed cons (special type) with CDR pointing to previous cons (which may also be compressed already, so there is a